EnzoBozzani/EnzoBozzani/README.md

 </div>

-#### -> Currently working at FEI as FrontEnd Developer in CADFEI Project, using React, TypeScript & Redux;
+#### -> Currently working at FEI as FrontEnd Developer in CADFEI (using React, TypeScript & Redux) and focused on studying development with C# and .NET;

 #### -> I also have some experience with Python (Matplotlib, Pandas), C and Java.
 I studied this programming languages in university;